tacic/Weather-App/README.md

 # Weather-App

-Automatically checks for location, writes it on the screen and gives temperature, humidity and wind speed and direction.
+Automatically checks for location, writes it on the screen and gives temperature, humidity and wind speed and direction...

 It also has a picture collection of clouds, sun, snow that changes simultaneously with other data.